Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/2.2.Launch_by_Voice_Recognition/index.md

 ## 4. Differences from the SDL standard specification
 The trigger that launches the SDL App is not explicitly defined in the SDL standard specification, because it is processed in the HMI.
-(Information such as the maximum number of registration of ttsName, and characters for one device are the only ones specified)Therefore, all of the contents describe in "3.
+(Information such as the maximum number of registration of ttsName, and characters for one device are the only ones specified.)
+Therefore, all of the contents describe in "3.
 Function Details" differ from the existing SDL Standard Specification.

 ## 5. Sequence Diagrams
 [Prerequisites]<br>